STEVE INSKEEP, Host:

 ALTMAN: Stop Repair Bills did not return phone calls seeking comment, but the company is a member of the Vehicle Protection Association, a trade group formed in 2008 to try to clean up the industry's practices.

-Mr. LARRY HECKER (Executive director, Vehicle Protection Association): The companies have changed the way they do business.
+LARRY HECKER: The companies have changed the way they do business.

 ALTMAN: Larry Hecker is VPA's executive director.
 He says the association has set standards for marketing service contracts and created a certification process.
 Hecker says their 11 certified companies, including Stop Repair Bills, are now getting fewer complaints.